IBM/personal-wealth-portfolio-mgt-bot/README.md

 > NOTE: Execute section B of the ``Deploy to IBM Cloud`` section

 ## 5. Configure Manifest
 Edit the `manifest.yml` file in the folder that contains your code and replace `portoflio-chat-newbot` with a unique name for your application.
 The name that you specify determines the application's URL, such as `your-application-name.mybluemix.net`.
-Additional - update the service lables and service names so they match what you have in IBM Cloud.
+Additional - update the service labels and service names so they match what you have in IBM Cloud.
 The relevant portion of the `manifest.yml` file looks like the following:

     ```yml
     declared-services: